Fieldwork/Internship Course Description

-- Fieldwork is graded as P (Pass) or NC (No Credit).
+- Fieldwork/Internship is graded as P (Pass) or NC (No Credit).

-- Fieldwork experiences may NOT be used to fulfill the Psychology Electives Requirement of the Psychology Major.
+- Fieldwork/Internship experiences may NOT be used to fulfill the Psychology Electives Requirement of the Psychology Major.

-- Students shall not register for more than 12 credits of Fieldwork/Service Learning in one semester (because registering for 12 credits in one semester would require that students work a full-time fieldwork schedule: 36 to 40 hours a week for a total of 500 work hours).
+- Students shall not register for more than 12 credits of Fieldwork/Internship in one semester (because registering for 12 credits in one semester would require that students work a full-time fieldwork/internship schedule: 36 to 40 hours a week for a total of 500 work hours).

-- Students cannot complete more than 15 credits of Psychology Fieldwork/Service Learning during the Undergraduate program.
+- Students cannot complete more than 15 credits of Psychology Fieldwork/Internship during the Undergraduate program.

 - Students must attend an orientation meeting for Fieldwork.